-[Prerequisite(s)] It is desirable to have taken the class of "Urban and Landscape Design"
+[Prerequisite(s)] It is desirable to have taken the class of "Urban and Landscape Design".
+It is expected to have mastered basic knowledge of "Structural Mechanics" and "Construction Materials".

 [Additional Information] Office hours are not especially set.
 Ask any questions by mailing or visiting professors (Kawasaki, rm.202; Kubota, rm.201, C1-1 at Katsura Campus).
 The theme of design practice could be changed partially.